eProsima/Integration-Service-docs/docs/xml-config-file.rst

         <transformation file="libfile.so" function="addTimestamp"/>
     </connector>

-There are several possible types of connectors depending of the kind of its participants.
+There are several possible types of connectors depending on the kind of its participants.
 Each connector type will refer to the bottom :ref:`example`.

 RTPS Bridge
 ^^^^^^^^^^^

-In this kind of connector, both participant are RTPS compliant, like *shapes_projection* and *shapes_stereo* in our example file.
+In this kind of connector, both participants are RTPS compliant, like *shapes_projection* and *shapes_stereo* in our example file.

 .. image:: RTPS-bridge.png
     :align: center